FIWARE/tutorials.NGSI-LD/docs/iot-sensors.md

 urn:ngsi-ld:Device:water001@on| on OK
 ```

-The body of the request is in Ultralight syntax and consists of the `id` of the device (`urn:ngsi-ld:Device:water001`)
+The body of the request is in JSON syntax and consists of the `id` of the device (`urn:ngsi-ld:Device:water001`)
 as held in the Context Broker and the name of the command (`on`) to invoke on the device.

 The response returns the command and the result of the action.